 Diagnosis

-If you choose to visit a doctor, they may diagnose ovulation pain based on the timing of the pain and a pelvic exam that doesn’t show any problems.
-Keeping a diary about when you’re experiencing pain can also help with the diagnosis.
+A doctor may diagnose ovulation pain based on the timing of the pain and a pelvic exam that doesn’t show any problems.
+Keeping a diary about when you’re have pain can also help with the diagnosis.

 Treatment